nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 # Installing Required Software in Windows

+---

+## Objectives

+After completing this chapter you should be able to:

+1. Informally describe what it means to install software
+1. Install and configure the tools mentioned in this chapter on a new Windows computer

+---

 > **NOTE:** If you used Windows in the front-end course, you have most of this installed and configured already, but there are a few new tools to install so please carefully read through this document.

 ## Zoom